How to set up parental controls on Netflix, Disney+, Hulu, Max (formerly HBO Max), Tubi, and Amazon.

-So we’re going to talk about how to set up parental controls on several different services, some of the big ones especially, so Netflix, Disney+, HBO Max, Hulu, and Prime Video.
+So we're going to talk about how to set up parental controls on several different services, some of the big ones especially, so Netflix, Disney+, Max (formerly HBO Max), Hulu, and Prime Video.

 I'm even going to throw Tubi in there, that's a free service, and it has a little bit of a wrinkle in there that other free services are going to run into as well, so I thought it would be good to have that example.